evrekadev/evreka-api-doc/source/fleet/index.rst

 Location
 ----------------
 This endpoint is used to send the location data of fleet vehicle.
-This endpoint can only be used for one device_identifier.

 .. table::